-But now, clinics are beginning to give an iPad to their patients to quickly fill out forms and show symptoms.
+But now, clinics are beginning to give an iPad to their patients to quickly fill out this paperwork.
 Instead of having to re-log this information each time you go, this is information is saved and sent to the doctor resulting in a much more efficient process.
-Streamlining patient registration alone has saved the healthcare industry a tremendous amount of time and resources by taking this process digital.
+Taking this process digital saves the healthcare industry a tremendous amount of time and resources.

 Following these patterns, how can construction utilize technology?
 Construction software solutions have been on the horizon, but many general contractors have continued to go the traditional paper-based route.
 Regarding not going in a technological direction, those in the construction industry state challenges.

 Flashtract was created because the founders sought a need for an immersion of technology in the construction industry.
-Living in a period where conceptualized ideas can be made into reality, the idea of a simplified and affordable billing and payment process for construction workers came to life.
+Flashtract’s construction payment software was created to remove the hassle out of the payment application and invoice approval process.

 Construction payment management is a relatively new idea.
 Pay management grows in popularity due to the reduction of unnecessary duplicate work.
 Companies no longer want to waste time with inefficient payment processes.